smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 **EVALUATE Example**

-A sample EVALUATE query can be found in [Create a regression model using AutoML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+A sample EVALUATE query can be found in [Create a Regression Model Using AutoML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql